Automate

 Development permissions

-Either configure the privileged service to use Android Debug Bridge (ADB) then grant the permissions in Privileges settings as any other, or execute the appropriate shell commands on a connected PC:
+Either configure the privileged service to use Android Debug Bridge (ADB) then grant the permission in Privileges settings as any other, or execute its respective shell command on a connected PC:

 Before the above commands take effect Automate may have to be restarted: